ogratwicklcs/Webinar-Workshop-Ansible-Linux/1.3-playbook/README.md

     - `name:` to identify the package name
     - `state:` to define the wanted state of the package

-> **Tip**
->
-> The module parameters are individual to each module.
-If in doubt, look them up again with `ansible-doc`.

-Save your playbook and exit your editor.

 ## Step 3 - Running the Playbook